Q1 Screen Recording

 2. In a small group or entire classroom watch at least two of the following tutorials.

-TASK: Discuss the best features of these video tutorials based on the five tips in part A and use this document to record your reflections (reflections.doc or copy the gdoc reflections ).
+TASK: Discuss the best features of these video tutorials based on the five tips in Part 1 and use this document to record your reflections (reflections.doc or copy the gdoc reflections ).
 Follow your teacher's instructions regarding where to post or share your reflections.

 3. Select and Learn How to Screencast

-3. Select and learn how to use a screencasting tool.
+3. Select and learn how to use a screencasting tool in screencasting applications.

-Check with your teacher about which screencasting application you will be able to use with your devices (computer, mobile, tablet).
+Check with your teacher to find out which screencasting application you will be able to use with your devices (computer, mobile, tablet).

 4. First Screencast Steps